Lighthouse Point Lighthouse

-The Lighthouse Point Light is an active lighthouse in Beaver Harbour, New Brunswick on Drews Head, as it was known, on the western side of the bay.
+The Lighthouse Point Lighthouse is an active lighthouse in Beaver Harbour, New Brunswick on Drews Head, as it was known, on the western side of the bay.

 History

 The first lighthouse was inaugurated on 15 January 1876 and consisted of a white wooden quadrangular tower with balcony and red lantern attached to the keeper's house; the light was at 45 ft of height above sea level and emitted a fixed white light.
 In 1900 was activated a hand foghorn and in 1905 a seventh-order lens and lamp substituted the original lamp and reflectors; the new fixed white light was visible up to 10 nmi.
 In 1915 a fourth-order lens was set up and in the 1960s a new metal square pyramidal skeletal tower was built to substitute the older.

 The current lighthouse was erected in 1984 and consist of a 8 m fiberglass cylindrical tower with balcony and lantern.
 The light is positioned at 14.5 m above sea level and emits one white flash 3 seconds long in a 6 seconds period visible up to a distance of 12 nmi.
 The lighthouse is completely automated and managed by the Canadian Coast Guard with the identification code number CCG 83.